Picovoice/rhino/README.md

 [![Rhino in Action](https://img.youtube.com/vi/WadKhfLyqTQ/0.jpg)](https://www.youtube.com/watch?v=WadKhfLyqTQ)

-NOTE: Currently only Linux and Raspberry Pi builds are available to the open-source community.
+NOTE: Currently Raspberry Pi, Android, and Linux builds are available to the open-source community.
 But we do have plans to make other platforms available as well in upcoming releases.

 ## Table of Contents
 * [Try It Out](#try-it-out)